Skip to Content

 The relaxing player wins with the cumulative crush of a thousand sound decisions, rather than a handful of spectacularly fate-altering ones.
 They are in "the right place at the right time" so often, it provokes suspicion.
 They seem to have taken up permanent residence somewhere between wisdom and luck.
 The more you watch them, the more the aspect of luck falls away; it only looked like luck at first because they're seeing seams we'll never see.

 Wednesday night's WNBA playoff action was a double dose of relaxation, even as the games were pretty thrilling on a pure scoreboard basis.
 Alyssa Thomas, the do-everything hub of the Connecticut Sun, is the quintessential relaxing athlete to me, basically a good-shot factory, but the feeling was even more pronounced as I watched the Minnesota Lynx's Napheesa Collier continue her spectacular postseason.
-The MVP runner-up tied the WNBA playoff single-game point record with 42 points while eliminating the Phoenix Mercury from the postseason, 101-88.
+The MVP runner-up tied the WNBA playoff single-game point record with 42 points while eliminating the Phoenix Mercury from the playoffs, 101-88.

 At no phase of the game did it look as though Collier's heart rate spiked out of steady-state cardio.
 Maybe that evenly distributed cool allows her to somehow remain on the floor for entire playoff games: She only rested for two minutes in Game 2; in Game 1, she spent just 10 seconds on the bench.
 In those combined 78 minutes of play, she's scored 80 points on 64 percent from the field, 62 percent from the arc, 89 percent from the line.
 There's no one playing more composed basketball.